MORE JELLO IMAGES

 "Attention, children!
 Some day you will be buying groceries, and if they have continued to go up in price, you will do well to consider the cost of different articles of food."

 Detail.
 Jello recipe book 1917.
-PSAW ephemera collection.
+Cowan ephemera collection.

 Look how beautifully the lithography tolerates enlargement.

 Jello Recipe book.
 Date unknown.
-PSAW ephemera collections
+Cowan ephemera collections

 This book has more gorgeous beautifully printed images than any other.
 And the copy I have is in brilliant shape.
 The rest of the images in this post are from this book.